NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 A payment proof signature will be returned if receiving a payment, a `kernel_commitment` is provided, and an `address` was provided to the `START_TRANSACTION` command.
 In this situation, the the `address` provided to `START_TRANSACTION` will be treated as the sender's address and the `address_type` will be treated as the desired receiver's address type.

-A payment proof address will be displayed if a `kernel_commitment` is provided, a `payment_proof_signature` is provided if sending a payment, and an `address` was provided to the `START_TRANSACTION` command.
+A payment proof address will be displayed if a `kernel_commitment` is provided, a `payment_proof` is provided if sending a payment, and an `address` was provided to the `START_TRANSACTION` command.
 In this situation, the the `address` provided to `START_TRANSACTION` will be treated as the receiver's address if sending a payment or the sender's address if receiving a payment.
 The `address_type` will be treated as the desired sender's address type if sending a payment or the desired receiver's address type if receiving a payment.
 The payment proof address displayed will be the recipient's payment proof address if sending a payment or the sender's payment proof address if receiving a payment.

 If a sent transaction needs to be finalized at a later time, then the app's internal slate state can be restored by starting a transaction, including the same inputs and outputs, applying the same offset, and using the secret nonce index that was previously obtained with a `CONTINUE_TRANSACTION_APPLY_OFFSET` command.